-In 2020,265 products out of 388 were certified using a Protection Profile (with or without EAL assigned), representing the 68% of the certifications in that year.
+In 2021,149 products out of 411 were certified using a Protection Profile.

-The statistic for top used PPs shows that the Protection Profile for Network Devices was the most used in 2020, with 49 products certified with compliance to it.
-It is followed by Security IC Platform PP with a total of 40 products.
-On the third place, we can find 29 product certifications used the Protection Profile for Machine Readable Travel Document.
-On the fourth place, 28 certifications used the Hardcopy Device (above Protection Profile for Application Software, which ranked fourth in 2019)
+The statistic for top used PPs shows that the Protection Profile for Network Devices was the most used in 2021 (15,5% of the total PP certifications), with compliance to it.
+It is followed by Security IC Platform PP with a total of 12,77%.
+On the third place, we can find 10,94% product certifications used the Protection Profile for Hardcopy Devices.
+On the fourth place, 5,78% Machine Readable Travel Document, (above Protection Profile for Application Software, which ranked fifth)

-The use of Collaborative Protection Profile was very popular during 2020, representing 21% of total Protection Profile compliant certifications.
+The use of Collaborative Protection Profile was very popular during 2021, representing 38% of total Protection Profile compliant certifications.

-Among the Collaborative Protection Profiles, Network Devices Collaborative PP was by far the most significant: 83% of products certified in compliance with a Collaborative PP declared compliance with this protection profile.
+Among the Collaborative Protection Profiles, Network Devices Collaborative PP was by far the most significant: 89% of products certified in compliance with a Collaborative PP declared compliance with this protection profile.